Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/Academics 🎓 (In CS)/🗒️ My Academic Projects Workspace/📌 LLM & Software Security and Analysis/LLM-Software-Security-Research-Dossier-2026/LLM-Software-Security-Research-Dossier-2026.md

 ---
 ai-generated: true
-last-reviewed: 2026-06-07
+last-reviewed: 2026-07-30
 ---

 # LLM-Software-Security-Research-Dossier-2026

-Date: 2026-06-07
+Date: 2026-07-30

-Scope: 2024-2026 research and field signals on LLMs for software engineering, program analysis, fuzzing, vulnerability detection, repair, reverse engineering, CTF/pentesting, cyber reasoning systems, and security risks introduced by LLM-based coding and security tools.
+Scope: 2024-2026 research and field signals on LLMs for software security: program analysis evaluated with explicit security oracles, the vulnerability lifecycle, cyber operations, security of LLM-integrated software, and systems/OS security.
+Fuzzing, binary analysis, and reverse engineering are included only when the primary claim and evaluation concern vulnerabilities, malware, exploitability, protection, or another security property.

-This is a research and evaluation dossier.
-Dual-use work is included because it shapes defensive evaluation, triage, validation, patching, and secure orchestration.
-Operational exploit instructions are intentionally out of scope.
+General LLM-for-code/software-engineering work is maintained in the sibling [LLM-Software-Research-Dossier-2026](../LLM-Software-Research-Dossier-2026/LLM-Software-Research-Dossier-2026.md), including generic [binary understanding, decompilation, and reverse engineering](../LLM-Software-Research-Dossier-2026/Academic-Status/Program-Understanding-Binary-Analysis-Decompilation-And-Reverse-Engineering.md).
+Non-security languages, runtimes, contracts, testing, observability, and lifecycle methods for LLM applications and agents belong in [Software for LLM Agent Systems Research Dossier](../Software-For-LLM-Agent-Systems-Research-Dossier-2026/Software-For-LLM-Agent-Systems-Research-Dossier-2026.md).
+This is a research and evaluation dossier; operational exploit instructions are intentionally out of scope.

 ## Executive Snapshot